AdRoll/baker/content/en/docs/How To/create_output.md

 This object has a `Name`, that is used in the Baker configuration file to identify the output, a constructor-like function (`New`), a config object (used to parse the output configuration in the TOML file) and a help text that must help the users to use the component and its configuration parameters.
-The `Raw` field tells whether the output expects to receive raw records in addition to single fields (see below for details).
+The `Raw` field instructs Baker whether it should send raw records in addition to single fields (see below for details).

 ### Output constructor-like function